thingforward/esp8266-deep-sleep-examples/02_default_nowifi_retainvars/README.md

 we woke up from sleep (and had sane values from before).
 This is a quick work-around, a better implementation could additionally store and calculate a hash value over all struct fields to see if the structure is valid or not.

-In `loop()` we always query our data structure via the functions above, into a stack-local variable, to always get the correct values from EEPROM:
+In `loop()` we always query our data structure via the functions above, into a stack-local variable, to always get the correct values from EEPROM.
+After modifying them, we save back to EEPROM:

 ```
 void loop() {